D4nex/deepe-cli/README.md

 - **Comment the code**: I know, only 5 minutes.
 - **VirusTotal Integration**: Integration with Virus Total for file scanning.
-- **malAPI Integration**: Integration with malAPI to describe API calls and obtain information.
 - **More features**: Extract exports, embedded files, more sections features
 - Mmmm...little things